Nallappan Mohanraj

 Nallappan Mohanraj (born 23 February 1989 in Namakkal, Tamil Nadu) is an Indian former professional footballer who played as a left back.
-He managed Bengaluru United in the I-League 2.
+He coaches Bengaluru United in the I-League 2.

 Early career

 Born in Namakkal, Tamil Nadu, Mohanraj started Playing for Sports Authority of India in Chennai.
 He went for the under-16 and under-19 state selections, and didn't get selected for either.
 After that, he went for a trial at the Tata Football Academy, and didn't get through.
 But Carlton Chapman, the assistant coach there, told me he had a good left foot, and sent him for a trial at (I-League 2nd Division side) HAL, Bangalore.
 Finally, the HAL coach Krishnaji Rao gave him chance.

 Career

 After his stint at HAL, Mohanraj signed for Mohun Bagan at the beginning of the 2007–08 season.
 He enjoyed a very successful stint with Mohun Bagan where he won the Indian Federation Cup in 2008, followed up with the ONGC Super Cup and runner-up in the I-League in 2009.
 In 2012–13 with Pune F.C. he picked up yet another I-League runner up medal.